 Green Coffee − Health Benefits, Dosage, Safety, Side Effects

 Green coffee is popular among the health-conscious community, primarily for weight loss.
+It is also called as a “Phentermine Alternative” because of the very powerful weight loss action it has.

 Even if you do research online, you will find many people suggesting green coffee as a weight loss remedy.
 And it might have also worked for some people, I guess!